 - 1. Dampen a soft lint-free cloth with water or ethanol (70%). - 2.
 Wring excess liquid from the cloth. - 3.
-Wipe the display screen of the equipment. - 4.
-Wipe the external surface of the equipment with the damp cloth, avoiding the connectors and metal parts. - 5.
+Wipe the external surface of the equipment with the damp cloth, avoiding the connectors and metal parts. - 4.
 Dry the surface with a clean cloth.
 Allow the equipment air dry in a ventilated and cool place.

-Any contact of cleaners or disinfectants with connectors or metal parts may cause corrosion.
+• Any contact of cleaners or disinfectants with connectors or metal parts may cause corrosion.

-9.3 Disinfecting the Dock and Infusion Supervision Base
+8.3 Disinfecting the Dock and Infusion Supervision Base